 The 19th + 20th centuries saw a remarkable spiritual renaissance.
 Sri Ramakrishna + Vivekananda re-asserted Sanatana Dharma globally.
 Ramana Maharshi revived Advaita through direct experience.
 Sri Aurobindo synthesised yoga + evolution.
 Yogananda + Sivananda exported Kriya + Hatha yoga to the West.
-8 marquee saints below — distinct from the older Bhakti saints (Alvars, Nayanmars, Varkari, Sants — 6th to 18th century).
+11 marquee saints below - each with their life-story, core teaching, and a motivational lesson their life teaches you.
+Distinct from the older Bhakti saints (Alvars, Nayanmars, Varkari, Sants - 6th to 18th century).

 Biography - Born to a poor brahmana family in rural Bengal.
 Became priest of the Kali temple at Dakshineshwar at 20.
 Had direct vision of Kali after extreme tapas.
 Subsequently practised + realised every form - Shakta, Vaishnava, Advaita, Christian, Islamic - concluding that all paths lead to the same Reality.
 Lived in samadhi for days at a time.
 Trained Narendranath Datta (Vivekananda) as his chief disciple.